vekoada/cs128_assignment_5/README.md

 ## Installation

-No installation required.
-Simply include the `MarkovModel` class in your project, and you're ready to go.
+No installation required, but make sure you have the required libraries from `requirements.txt`.
+Then, just include the `MarkovModel` class in your project.

 ## Usage